opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 In OpenCare project blablabla  riportare quanto scritto da Silvia e adattarlo al contesto

 ####Location
 The first event can be hosted by the community you have contacted.
-The first event could be hosted by the community you have contacted.
 You have to offer food, drinks, music or whatever.

 In OpenCare project blablabla  riportare quanto scritto da Silvia e adattarlo al contesto